Meet our community of farm and craftsman partners.

 Joe Toledo of Lambeth Upholstery & Booth Manufacturing has done it all, from security officer to bouncer, but twenty two years after getting hired by Sherry Lambeth he hasn’t once looked back.
 One might say he has mastered the trade of creating breathtaking upholstered booths, and if you have been to Knox District restaurants Le Bilboquet or Up On Knox, odds are you’ve enjoyed dinner while sitting on some of his hand crafted work.

-“I’m super proud of this particular project,” Joe said referring to the orange felt upholstered booths that make up the interior of the restaurant Georgie by Curtis Stone.
+“I’m super proud of this particular project,” Joe said referring to the orange felt upholstered booths that make up the interior of the restaurant Georgie.
 “This project really took me out of my comfort zone and showed me that anything is possible,” he added.
 The way it is laid out is a real eye opener, according to Joe Toledo.
 We at Georgie have to say we concur.

-Anibal of Zeus Floors spoke proudly of the final result when I called to interview him about the marble, floors, and tiles that cover the entire dining room and bathroom at Georgie by Curtis Stone.
+Anibal of Zeus Floors spoke proudly of the final result when I called to interview him about the marble, floors, and tiles that cover the entire dining room and bathroom at Georgie.
 “Unique to Georgie is the floor, made up of marble in a tile sized cut,” he shared.
 “The entry-way was challenging because there are so many colors and the pattern was like trying to piece a puzzle,” he added.

 Our Farm Partners

 At Georgie we stand by our commitment to adhere to a strict philosophy of quality sourcing and believe this is the foundation to accomplish our goal of offering cuisine executed to the highest culinary standards.
 At Georgie this goal is accomplished through experience working with farmers and ranchers within our community, our relationship with those individuals, and a dedication to continually seeking out the best product available.